 Information Gaps and needs

-- The closure of most independent media outlets means impartial accounts of political violence are lacking.
+- The closure of most independent media outlets means a lack of impartial accounts of political violence.
 Disappearances of journalists have been reported, most notably Iwacu journalist Jean Bigirimana - Iwacu is the single remaining independent media outlet operating in Burundi.??

-- Although small numbers of refugees have returned since being displaced in 2014, information on their humanitarian situation is absent.
+- Of those who have returned to Burundi since being displaced in 2014, little information on their needs is available.